GulDmitry/phalcon-skeleton-application/README.md

 TODO
 ----

+* Add a new module.
+Load layout from Application.
 * Tests.
 * Cache for routes.
+* CLI task to flush all caches, assets, etc.
 * Cache interface according to config.
-* CLI task to flush all caches, assets, etc.
-* Find out why listeners are called more than one time.
-* Add a new module.
-Load layout from Application.